awsdocs/amazon-dynamodb-developer-guide/doc_source/LSILowLevelDotNet.md

 1. Execute the `CreateTable` method by providing the request object as a parameter\.

-The following C\# code snippet demonstrates the preceding steps\.
-The snippet creates a table \(*Music*\) with a secondary index on the *AlbumTitle* attribute\.
+The following C\# code example demonstrates the preceding steps\.
+The code creates a table \(`Music`\) with a secondary index on the `AlbumTitle` attribute\.
 The table partition key and sort key, plus the index sort key, are the only attributes projected into the index\.

 ```
 AmazonDynamoDBClient client = new AmazonDynamoDBClient();